Divorce checklist: Nine things to check before starting divorce proceedings (if you don’t have children)

 8. Have you decided whether you will submit a joint or sole application?

-10. Are you agreed on how you will split your finances?
+9. Have you agreed on how you will split your finances?

 To be sure you’ve got everything covered, you must understand that ending your marriage doesn’t end your financial relationship.
 So, if you’ve decided on how you’re going to split things, that’s great, but the divorce doesn’t make those agreements legally binding.
 Even if you have nothing to split, you are still open to potential claims in the future even when/though you’re divorced.
 So consider if you’d like to legalise your financial split too.
-We recommend that you do to safeguard your financial future and that you sort this out at the same time as divorcing.
+We recommend that you do this to safeguard your financial future and that you sort this out at the same time as divorcing.
 For more help on financial arrangements, read our blog here.
 If you’ve got any questions or you’d like an amicable divorce, please get in touch.

 Start your amicable divorce journey